cjolowicz/blog/content/posts/hypermodern-python-project.md

 Several things are happening here:

-- Poetry creates a virtualenv for the project
+- Poetry creates a virtualenv for the project.
-- The dependency on `click` is added to the `pyproject.toml` file
+- The dependency on `click` is added to the `pyproject.toml` file.
-- Poetry creates a so-called *lock file*, aptly named `poetry.lock`
+- Poetry creates a so-called *lock file*, aptly named `poetry.lock`.
-- The dependency is downloaded and installed into the virtualenv
+- The dependency is downloaded and installed into the virtualenv.

 The dependency entry for `click` in `pyproject.toml` contains the [version constraint](https://poetry.eustace.io/docs/versions/) `^7.0`.
 In